anshpreetlayal/practice_data_engineering_bash/README.md

 # Display the first 10 lines of multiple files, suppressing headers
 head -q file1 file2

-Common Options:
--n N or --lines=N: Specify the number of lines to display (replace N with a number).
--c N or --bytes=N: Specify the number of bytes to display.
--q or --quiet, --silent: Suppress the printing of headers when multiple files are specified.

 ```

+### Common Options:
+- **-n N or --lines=N:** Specify the number of lines to display (replace N with a number).
+- **-c N or --bytes=N:** Specify the number of bytes to display.
+- **-q or --quiet, --silent:** Suppress the printing of headers when multiple files are specified.

+The `head` command is useful for quickly previewing the beginning of a file, and the options provide flexibility in terms of the number of lines or bytes to display.
 # `Tail` command
 The `tail` command in Unix and Linux is used to display the last part of a text file or the output of a command.
 By default, it displays the last 10 lines of a file.
 The basic syntax of the tail command: